-For 2022 General Practice will be offering flu vaccinations to:
+For 2023 General Practice will be offering flu vaccinations to:

-- Aged 50 years and over
+- All adults aged 65 years and over

 Appointments will be mainly at weekends and during our Thursday extended hours opening.

 During the flu clinics we will have a limited number of patients in the waiting area, so we would ask patients not to arrive too early for their appointment, you may be asked to queue outside or wait in your car.

 As in previous years you will not sit down in the waiting area or in the consulting room, but it is important patients are not at the surgery long and we keep the flow of patients moving.

 There will be a one way system operating through the building, so patients will enter through the main entrance but leave through another exit.

 Patients need to wear loose clothing so they can easily expose their upper arm up to their shoulder.
 There will not be time for removing layers of clothing prior to the vaccination.
 Staff will be reminding patients of this whilst they queue.

-- Saturday 1st October, 65 years and over only
+- Thursday 5th October, 65 years and over only

-- Thursday 6th October, 65 years and over only
+- Saturday 7th October, 65 years and over only

-- Saturday 15th October, 65 years and over only
+- Saturday 14th October, 65 years and over only

 Flu, short for influenza, is an infectious and common viral illness spread by coughs and sneezes.